-Don’t forget to check the qualifications of whoever you decide to hire.
+Always check the qualifications of potential hires.
 Accountants perform more complex and strategic tasks, and are typically more qualified than bookkeepers.
 The highest level of qualification is a CPA (certified practising accountant).
 Anyone with an accounting-related degree is eligible to enter the CPA program.
 This is arguably the most difficult qualification to earn and can justify a higher billing rate.

-The majority of a bookkeeper’s work revolves around recording transactions to prepare for the BAS.
-For this reason, bookkeepers usually need to be certified by the Tax Practitioners Board as a BAS Agent.
-To apply to become a BAS Agent, they must have at least a Certificate IV in bookkeeping or accounting.
+The majority of a bookkeeper’s work revolves around recording transactions to prepare for BAS.
+For this reason, bookkeepers usually need certification from the Tax Practitioners Board as a BAS agent.
+To apply to become a BAS agent, they must have at least a Certificate IV in bookkeeping or accounting.

-Accountants on the other hand, need to be certified by one of the three professional accounting bodies in Australia; the IPA, CPA, or ICAA.
+Accountants, on the other hand, must be certified by one of three professional accounting bodies in Australia: IPA, CPA or ICAA.
 To become certified, they must have a bachelor’s degree in accounting.

 The bottom line

-An accountant will be more qualified and can perform a greater number of tasks for your business, but will be more expensive.
-A bookkeeper will cost less but performs critical tasks nonetheless – if they fail to get the basic data entry work done correctly, your business could be making key decisions with misleading information.
+An accountant can perform a greater number of tasks for your business, but will be more expensive.
+A bookkeeper will cost less and may perform certain critical tasks.
+However, if they fail to get the basic data entry work correct, your business could be making key decisions with misleading information.

 If you only need assistance in recording and preparing daily financial details, a bookkeeper will suffice.
-However, if you want analytical, strategic and reporting assistance, you will need to consult an accountant.
+If you want analytical, strategic and reporting assistance, you will need to consult an accountant.

-Ultimately, employing a bookkeeper for the basic functions while using a CPA or accountant for higher-level accounting issues could be the best strategy.
-You will also need to find a bookkeeper and accountant who can work together, which may come down to asking them or your network for recommendations.
+Employing a bookkeeper for basic functions while using a CPA or accountant for higher-level accounting could be the best strategy.
+If taking this route, you must ensure they can work well together.
+Consider asking them or your network for recommendations.

-Growing your business means getting the finances right – and that means letting the professionals take charge of the books while you use your time more profitably.
-And if you need help with financing to grow, talk to online lender Prospa for a no-fuss business loan.
+Growing your business requires getting your finances right.
+So let the professionals take charge of the books while you use your time more profitably.